How do you stand out during the holidays?

 - Give the Gift of a Mobile Optimized Website

 Providing your website visitors with a mobile-friendly experience is critical.
 In April of 2015, Google expanded the use of mobile-friendliness as a ranking signal in mobile searches.

 The following May, Google announced that “more Google searches take place on mobile devices than on computers in 10 countries, including the US and Japan.”

 Having a mobile-friendly website is no longer an option if you want your potential clients to find you in search results.
 Give them the gift of a mobile-friendly website.

-- Spice Your Website’s Home Page and/or Top Banner
+- Spice Your Website’s Home Page or Top Banner

-Your website is your “home” on the Internet.
+Your website is your “home” on the internet.
 Do you decorate your house for the holidays?
-Why not spice it up your website with some holiday cheer?
+Why not spice up your website with some holiday cheer?